 Retraining your brain effectively is not an overnight process.
 While many patients may start to notice results within the first couple of sessions, it is helpful to remember that neurofeedback therapy is a marathon, not a sprint.
 Generally speaking, you may notice improved sleep right away or other minor improvements, but that might now always the case.
 However, he biggest gains are achieved after 8-12 sessions.

-Most patients who have successfully used neurofeedback therapy to treat mental health disorders will achieve longlong relief from the majority of their symptoms.
+Most patients who have successfully used neurofeedback therapy to treat mental health disorders will achieve long-term relief from the majority of their symptoms.
 The brain training becomes an ingrained skill that is reinforced every day.
-However, follow-up treatment may be necessary for you if you have experienced a set back due to a crisis or trauma.
+However, follow-up treatment may be necessary for you if you have experienced a setback due to a crisis or trauma.
 Follow-ups may also be necessary for individuals with a brain injury or other degenerative condition.